jbarratt/serialized-hugo/content/post/2020/effective_tech_diagrams/index.md

 -   **Lines**: color, weight, style, and arrowhead types
 -   **Boxes**: shape, fill style, colors, shadows, borders and relative size
 -   **Fonts**: faces, weights, and sizes
--   **Icons vs Not Icons**: e.g. using an S3 bucket icon but not a Kinesis Stream icon
+-   **Icons vs Not Icons**: If you're going to use icons for services, be consistent.
+If you use a bucket icon to represent S3, and a regular box to represent a kinesis stream, that's confusing.

 ## Guideline #3: Label All The Things ![all the things](images/allthethings.png)